Don McMahon: Detroit Tigers and San Francisco Giants

+Career

 McMahon was a valuable part of two World Championship clubs—the 1957 Milwaukee Braves and the 1968 Detroit Tigers.
-He posted a 1.54 earned run average with 9 saves in 32 games for the Braves in 1957 and a 2.02 earned run average with a 3–1 record in 20 games for the Tigers in 1968 after a mid-season trade from the White Sox.
-All together he pitched in three World Series and one National League Championship Series.
+Altogether, he pitched in three World Series and one National League Championship Series.
 He finished in the American League or National League top ten seven times for games pitched, seven times for saves, eight times for games finished, and once each for wild pitches, hit batsmen, and winning percentage.

 Tommy John, McMahon's teammate on the Indians, described the pitcher as "a nail-tough, confident-bordering-on-cocky, Brooklyn-born veteran."

-He recorded his 1000th strikeout at the age of 44 on May 27, 1974 on All-Star shortstop Don Kessinger of the Chicago Cubs.
+He recorded his 1,000th strikeout at the age of 44 on May 27, 1974 on All-Star shortstop Don Kessinger of the Chicago Cubs.
 A little more than a month later, when McMahon retired, only Hoyt Wilhelm, Lindy McDaniel, and Cy Young had pitched in more games.

 For his career he finished with a lifetime record of 90–68, 153 saves, 506 games finished, and an earned run average of 2.96.
 As of the conclusion of the 2006 season, McMahon ranked 17th all-time for fewest hits allowed per 9 innings pitched (7.24).
+Through 2024, he ranks 21st all time in hits allowed per nine innings.